prathamesh-pichkate/ShortenerURL/README.md

 <h2>🚀 Welcome to the URL Shortener project!</h2><be>

-<h3>This project uses Node.js, Express.js, and MongoDB to provide a simple and efficient solution for shortening long URLs.</h3> <be>
+This project uses Node.js, Express.js, and MongoDB to provide a simple and efficient solution for shortening long URLs.<be>

 <h2>Features:</h2>